jstumfoll2/springle/readme.md

 - Inspired by particle systems and orbital mechanics
 - Built with Pygame and Pygame_gui
+- Code assistance and documentation provided by Anthropic's Claude AI
 - Special thanks to contributors and testers

+## Development Notes

+This project was developed with assistance from Claude, an AI assistant by Anthropic.
+Claude helped with:

+Code optimization suggestions
+Documentation writing
+Bug fixes and improvements
+Best practices implementation

+While Claude provided assistance, all code has been validated and tested by human developers.

 ## Author